VladPVS/FastSearchLibrary/README.md

 ### SPEED OF WORK
 It depends on your computer performance, current loading, but usually `Fast` methods and instance method `StartSearch()` are performed at least in 2 times faster than simple one-thread recursive algorithm if you use modern multicore processor of course.

-### CONTRIBUTION
-If this library was really helpful and you have any excess money that you don't know how to spend I am ready to receive part of them.
-In any case, all thankfulnesses are accepted on PayPal: `putchenko_vs@ukr.net`